Stratification theorems for exponential sums in families: Algebraic uniformity: general strategy

-If $w=0$, then this becomes $|k|^{-\dim(X)/2}$, and this corresponds to ``square-root cancellation'' when the trace function of~$L$ is associated to an exponential sum over~$X$, taking into account the normalization involved in the definition of weights in this context. \end{remark}
+If $w=0$, then this becomes $|k|^{-\dim(X)/2}$, and this corresponds to ``square-root cancellation'' when the trace function of~$L$ is associated to an exponential sum over~$X$, taking into account the normalization involved in the definition of weights in this context (see Remark~\ref{rm-normalize}, (1)). \end{remark}

 It is a basic fact about objects of~$D^b_c(X,\bQl)$ that, over a fixed finite field, one can \emph{always} find a stratification with the properties in this lemma.
-However, in applications, one starts with ``integral'' objects (over~$\Zz$), and a crucial remark going back to Fouvry~\cite[p.\,85]{fouvry} is that it is essential that this stratification be also ``defined over~$\Zz$'', i.e., that the strats $H_i$ for the situation modulo a prime~$p$ be defined by reduction of fixed varieties with integral equations.
-In other words, the original applications of stratification (as in~\cite{fouvry-katz} and going back to the fundamental work of Katz and Laumon ~\cite{katz-laumon}) already exhibit a type of algebraic uniformity as the prime $p$ varies; this is a different type of algebraic uniformity than the versions of Theorems~\ref{th-algebraic-dependency} and~Theorem \ref{th-general-kl}, where the underlying variety varies.
+However, in applications, one starts with ``integral'' objects (over~$\Zz$), and a crucial remark going back to Fouvry~\cite[p.\,85]{fouvry} is that it is essential that this stratification be also ``defined over~$\Zz$'', i.e., that the strata $H_i$ for the situation modulo a prime~$p$ be defined by reduction modulo~$p$ of fixed varieties defined by the vanishing of integral polynomials.
+In other words, the original applications of stratification (as in~\cite{fouvry-katz} and going back to the fundamental work of Katz and Laumon ~\cite{katz-laumon}) already exhibit a type of \emph{algebraic uniformity} as the prime~$p$ varies; this is a different type of algebraic uniformity than the versions of Theorems~\ref{th-algebraic-dependency} and~Theorem \ref{th-general-kl}, where the underlying variety varies.

-The strategy we will use to prove our main results is the following, which elaborates on the argument of Fouvry--Katz, and provides an approach to uniform versions of the lemma above.
+The strategy we will use to prove our main results is the following, which elaborates on the argument of Katz--Laumon and Fouvry--Katz, and provides an approach to uniform versions of the lemma above.

-\begin{enumerate} \item[] \textbf{Step~1} (\emph{Representation}) We represent the family of exponential sums of interest as the trace function of some object~$R$ on the parameter space. \item[] \textbf{Step~2} (\emph{Stratification}) We construct a finite stratification of the parameter space with smooth equidimensional strats such that the cohomology sheaves of~$R$ are lisse on each strat; this stratification is constructed ``over~$\Zz$'', so that it restricts to suitable stratifications modulo all but finitely many primes. \item[] \textbf{Step~3} (\emph{Semiperversity}) We show that~$R$ is fibrewise semiperverse and mixed of some bounded weights. \item[] \textbf{Step~4} (\emph{Betti}) Finally, we find an estimate for the constant~$C$ that is uniform with respect to the desired parameters. \end{enumerate}
+\begin{enumerate} \item[] \textbf{Step~1} (\emph{Representation}) We represent the family of exponential sums of interest as the trace function of some object~$R$ on the parameter space. \item[] \textbf{Step~2} (\emph{Stratification}) We construct a finite stratification of the parameter space with smooth equidimensional strata such that the cohomology sheaves of~$R$ are lisse on each stratum; this stratification is constructed ``over~$\Zz$'', so that it restricts to suitable stratifications modulo all (but finitely many) primes. \item[] \textbf{Step~3} (\emph{Semiperversity}) We show that~$R$ is fiberwise semiperverse and mixed of some bounded weights. \item[] \textbf{Step~4} (\emph{Betti}) Finally, we find an estimate for the constant~$C$ that is uniform with respect to the desired parameters. \end{enumerate}